TelaproluKeerthana/System_Design/Chapter_4.md

 ❌ Cons

 Tuning Complexity: Choosing the right refill rate and bucket size depends on expected traffic, making configuration tricky.

 Time Synchronization: In distributed systems, maintaining accurate time or using centralized storage (e.g., Redis) adds complexity.

 Not Ideal for Hard Limits: If exact request limits per interval are needed, sliding window counters may offer stricter enforcement.

+💧 Leaky Bucket Algorithm

+The Leaky Bucket (LB) algorithm is similar to the Token Bucket but processes requests at a fixed rate, making it ideal for steady throughput systems.
+It is typically implemented using a FIFO queue.

+🛠️ How it Works:
+Each incoming request is placed in a fixed-size queue.

+If the queue is not full, the request is added.

+If the queue is full, the request is dropped.

+Requests are processed at a constant rate (outflow rate), regardless of burst traffic.

+⚙️ Parameters:

+Bucket size – Maximum number of requests the queue can hold.

+Outflow rate – Rate at which requests are processed.

+✅ Pros:

+    Memory efficient due to limited queue size.

+    Ensures consistent and smooth processing rate, good for stable systems.

+❌ Cons:

+    A traffic burst can fill the queue with older requests, potentially starving newer ones.

+    Like Token Bucket, choosing the right size and rate can be tricky.

+📏 Fixed Window Counter Algorithm

+This algorithm uses a fixed time window (e.g., 1 minute) and counts requests within that window.
+If the request count exceeds a set threshold, further requests are blocked until the window resets.

+🛠️ How it Works:

+    Define a fixed interval (e.g., 1 minute).

+    Count the number of requests during that interval.

+    Reject any request exceeding the threshold until the next window starts.

+✅ Pros:

+Very memory efficient.

+    Simple to implement and understand.

+    Ideal for use cases where quota resets at fixed time intervals are acceptable.

+❌ Cons:

+    Vulnerable to spikes at window edges (e.g., burst at 59s and again at 0s).

+    May allow more requests than the defined threshold in short bursts.

+⏱️ Sliding Window Log Algorithm
+This algorithm improves upon Fixed Window Counter by tracking exact timestamps of requests.
+It ensures a rolling rate limit is enforced more accurately.

+🛠️ How it Works:
+Store a log of timestamps (commonly in a Redis sorted set).

+For each new request:

+Remove expired timestamps.

+Check how many timestamps are within the rolling window.

+Accept or reject based on this count.

+✅ Pros:
+Highly accurate — ensures no window exceeds the limit.

+Solves the spike issue present in Fixed Window Counter.

+❌ Cons:
+Memory-intensive — stores every timestamp, even for rejected requests.

+May be costly at scale without optimization.

+⚖️ Sliding Window Counter Algorithm
+A hybrid approach that combines Fixed Window Counter and Sliding Window Log.
+It estimates the request count using the current and previous time windows for a smoother rate limiting effect.

+🛠️ How it Works:
+Request Count =
+requests in current window +
+requests in previous window * overlap percentage.

+✅ Pros:
+Reduces spikes — averages traffic over sliding windows.

+More memory efficient than sliding log.

+❌ Cons:
+Approximate rather than exact.

+Assumes even distribution of past requests, which may not always hold.

+However, in practice (e.g., Cloudflare tests), inaccuracy is negligible (~0.003% errors over 400M requests).

+🏗️ High-Level Architecture Overview
+To implement rate limiting effectively:

+Maintain a counter per user/IP/API key.

+For each incoming request:

+If the counter exceeds the defined limit, reject the request.

+Otherwise, increment the counter and allow the request.

+🧠 Where to Store the Counter?
+Disk-based storage is slow and not ideal for real-time rate limiting.

+In-memory cache (e.g., Redis) is the preferred solution:

+Fast read/write.

+Built-in support for TTL (time-to-live) expiration.